The Little Building

 Aerial exterior rendering of laser scan data with building information model overlay

-In 2013, the Existing Conditions team returned to the site to gather more information and add to the existing BIM model that had been created when the building was still occupied.
+In 2013, the Existing Conditions team returned to the site to gather more information to add to the existing BIM model that had been created when the building was still occupied.
 The increased access to the dormitory space, made possible by ongoing demolition work and the absence of students on break, allowed the team to gather more detailed information about previously inaccessible areas such as the gymnasium in the basement and certain dorm rooms.
 This updated information was provided to the architect to help inform the renovation plans and ensure that the project was as comprehensive and accurate as possible.

 In 2014, Existing Conditions worked with partners at Elkus Manfredi and Emerson College to provide detailed scanning and modeling of the exterior facade of The Little Building to preserve, capture, and reverse engineer the details.
-Furthermore, Existing Conditions created a highly accurate and intricate 3D model of the existing exterior concrete features.
+Furthermore, Existing Conditions created a highly accurate and intricate 3D BIM model of the existing exterior concrete features.
 In 2016, we scanned the Tremont Street side elevations of The Little Building to create more detailed documents for the architect to use in aligning floors and infilling tight areas, which would have been difficult to do with traditional measurement methods.
 Our expertise at Existing Conditions and advanced equipment enabled us to complete this work successfully.

 Rendering of Concrete-Polymer Facade Details